 Nuremberg.
-The first things you’ll probably think of now is Nuremberg Rally, Nuremberg Trials and Nuremberg’s Christmas market.
+The first things you’ll probably think of is the Nuremberg Rally, Nuremberg Trials and Nuremberg’s Christmas market.
 And for sure Nuremberg sausages.
 And then?
-Do you think a weekend in Nuremberg can be really cool?
+Do you think a weekend full of things to do in Nuremberg can be really cool?
 With trendy cafés and hip shops?
 No?
 I say: YES!
 Nuremberg has more to offer than its history and mulled wine and sausages.
 I’ve spent a weekend in Nuremberg and checked out the cool sites of this city.
 And guess what: I found A LOT!
 Nuremberg can (at least at some spots) be as cool as Berlin.
 Especially the Gostenhof neighbourhood is really cool.
 But you can also find some cool spots in the rest of the city.

 Cafés and Pubs in Nuremberg